Alonso del Castillo Maldonado: Travel in New Spain

 Alonso del Castillo Maldonado was born in Salamanca, Spain, to Aldonza Maldonado.

 He was a close cousin of the Alcalde Mayor of Santo Domingo, Alonso Maldonado, and of Martín de Guzmán.

 Raised in a poor family of minor Spanish nobility Hidalgos, Castillo travelled to the Americas to get rich.
 He took part in Pánfilo de Narváez's 1527 expedition, which traveled to Florida.

 On 17 June 1527, a fleet of five ships with 600 men led by Narváez set sail from the coast of Sanlucar de Barrameda.
 After several weeks, they arrived at the island of La Española where they were provisioned and stayed for a time.
 When leaving the island and entering the waters of the Gulf of Mexico, one ship of the expedition was put under the joint command of Alonso del Castillo Maldonado and Andrés Dorantes de Carranza.

-In early November, this ship captained by Andrés Dorantes de Carranza and manned by Castillo, Cabeza de Vaca, the slave Estevanico, and about 40 other men, was wrecked by storms on or near the Galveston Island, on the coast of what is now Texas.
-The fifteen survivors, who had no clothing, food, or weapons, suffered heavy privations and were forced to feed on the cadavers of their peers.
-Through the good grace of the Native Americans that were present on the island, Castillo and the group managed to survive the winter and took up positions among the natives as spiritual healers.
+In early November, the raft captained by Andrés Dorantes de Carranza and manned by Castillo, the slave Estevanico, and about 40 other men, was wrecked by storms on or near Galveston Island, on the coast of what is now Texas.
+Shortly after, a second raft captained by Cabeza de Vaca was wrecked on the same island.
+In total, about 90 men were shipwrecked on the island without any food or equipment.
+Two indigenous tribes gave them shelter and food but the winter was so severe that only fifteen of the castaways survived until spring.